 - Refiguring Spaces” series at the House of World Cultures Berlin as an interface between university research and the public, 2018-2020 (together with Janin Walter)

 - Marguin S., Haus J., Heinrich A. J., Kahl A., Schendzielorz C. und Singh A. (eds.): Positionality Reloaded.
 Debating Dimensions of Reflexivity in the Relationship of Science and Society.
-In: Historical Social Research, Vol. 46.2 (to be published in July 2021)
+In: Historical Social Research, Vol. 46.2, 2021

 - Heinrich A. J., Marguin S., Million A., Stollmann J. (eds.) «Handbuch qualitative und visuelle Methoden der Raumforschung», UTB Transcript Verlag, Bielefeld, 2021